NZXT Hue 2 V2 Ambient RGB Lighting Kit - Up To 32"

 Have your parcel delivered by DPD to your specified address.
 Receive SMS with one-hour delivery windowWeekend, timed and European delivery options are available at checkout

 Collect from our Bolton store, BL6 6PE |

 Order online, collect from our Bolton store (25-28 Enterprise Park, Middlebrook, Horwich, Bolton, BL6 6PE)

 UPS and DPD Pickup Pickup from local convenience store |

 Collect your parcel from your newsagents, petrol stations and convenience stores

 Protect against installation damage for 28 days.

 ScanProtect is an enhanced warranty specifically designed and offered by Scan to reduce the risk of any mishap or damage to components during installation.

 Our aim with ScanProtect is to encourage our customers to upgrade or build their own PC confidently.
 For a small additional fee our customers are provided with complete peace of mind.

-You get the HUE 2 ambient RGB lighting controller with two independent channels and eight LED strips of various lengths with up to 10 LEDs per strip.
+easy to install and use The controller and the RGB LED strips in the kit can be easily attached on to the back of your display, while the external power adapter streamlines cable management.
+The controls are fully digital using CAM’s intuitive dashboard.
+With this kit you get the HUE 2 ambient lighting controller with two independent channels and eight LED strips of various lengths with up to 10 LEDs per strip.
 Using the ambient lighting mode, the colours from the edges of your screen are projected from the back of your monitor for an even more immersive gaming experience.